A Legacy Preserved: Contemporary Louisiana Decoy Carvers

 About the Author

-Harvey J. Lewis is a retired lawyer and resident of New Orleans.
+Harvey J. Lewis is a retired lawyer, duck hunter, and resident of New Orleans.
 He has been a collector of both antique and contemporary decoys for over forty years.